Tonedale Mills: Tonedale Mills

 While the Tone Works site was able to use water wheels on the River Tone for power generation, Tonedale Mills initially used smaller watercourses, Westford Brook and Rockwell Green Stream.
 In order to ensure that they had a constant supply of water, and that it was used as efficiently as possible, Thomas Fox had water basins excavated between 1801 and 1803, establishing a series of waterways, weirs and sluices to manage the water supply.
 The original timber mill burned down in 1821, and was replaced by a brick mill, which remains today.
 The large site features a number of mills, warehouses, workshops and engine houses.
 Like the north site, evidence of water wheels as well as steam and electric power generation remains.
 The complex features factories for the preparation of the wool, including a combing shed and a wool cleaning complex.

 Regeneration

-Plans to convert some of the site into housing were abandoned in 2008, during the global financial crisis, due to low levels of interest.
+Plans to convert some of the site into housing were abandoned in 2008, during the 2008 financial crisis, due to low levels of interest.
 Development on the site was later supported by The Prince's Regeneration Trust, and the site was listed on the Heritage at Risk Register in 2010, while the Tone Works site was identified in 2014 as being among the top ten Heritage at Risk "priority" sites in the South West.
 Most of the site has been grade II* listed, granting it a level of preservation by Historic England, though the organisation accept that "comprehensive restoration and reuse would not prove commercially viable" due to the size and state of disrepair of the site.